 However, with XSLT transformation you can pretty much ignore these, as the XSLT language allows you to transform the XML table into pretty much anything you want.

 To give you an example, let’s import a custom XML table.
 This very table uses custom names for product attributes and custom formatting.
 You can

-Now, to transform this XML into the appropriate format we will need to use and XSLT template.
+Now, to transform this XML into the appropriate format we will need to use an XSLT template.
 You can think of the template as a set of instructions for the XML on how to behave and how to look.
 The same

 To apply the XSLT template, scroll down to the XSLT Configuration section of the new import job screen.
 Here you will need to enable the XSLT transformation and paste the XSLT template.
-Once done hit ‘Test XSL Template’ button.
+Once done hit the ‘Test XSL Template’ button.
 The extension will do the necessary tests.